 It’s been over sixty years since John Creasey founded the CWA with the remit of promoting and supporting the genre.
-The association has gone from strength to strength without losing sight of our original mission and our membership is diverse with writers at all stages of their writing careers, writing within a multiple of crime genres and sub-genres, including non-fiction and true crime.
+The association has gone from strength to strength without losing sight of our original mission, and our membership is diverse with authors at all stages of their writing careers, writing within a multiple of crime genres and sub-genres, including non-fiction and true crime.

 Why should you join?

 Are you a crime writer, reviewer, editor or agent?
 Or is your business concerned with publishing, bookselling or representing crime writers?

 Join us today and you can benefit from:

 - Meeting and networking with other crime writers – both at our events and virtually via our members-only Facebook page

 - The pleasure of attending our annual conference, exclusively for CWA crime writers

 - Discounts and special offers; for example 20% off your first year’s CWA membership for members of the Society of Authors

 - Meeting publicists, journalists, bloggers, editors and other associate members